prydin/classab-amp-mosfet/README.md

 ![3D rendering](images/3d.png)

 ## Disclaimer
-This amplifier has been built and testad and, at least subjectively speaking, sounds great.
+This amplifier has been built and tested and, at least subjectively speaking, sounds great.
 However, I'm not a professional designer and this is my first "serious" attempt at amplifier design.
 I invite you to build this amplifier if you like, but don't expect it to perform like a professionally designed high-end amplifier.
 That said, I think it sounds pretty darn good.